dcodx/gitarmor/README.md

 ```

 where `LEVEL` is the scope of the checks:
-- `repository` for repository-level checks
+- `repository_only` for repository-level checks
+- `organization_only` for organization-level checks
-- `organization` for organization-level checks
+- `organization_and_repository` for organization-level and repositorty_level checks for all the repos in the organization

 Next, generate a Personal Access Token (PAT) from GitHub and input your settings into the `.env` file.
 Ensure your token has these permissions:
 - `repo: admin`